Efficient 3D Gaussian Splatting with Axis-Shared Rasterization and Order-independent Transmittance: Background and Motivation

-To comprehensively address this challenge, our key motivation is to adopt an algorithm-hardware co-design approach.
-At the algorithmic level, we reexamine the role of sorting and propose an alternative solution using neural sorting as described in \secref{sec:alg}.
-This solution fully leverages the high throughput of the PE array via reconfigurability (\secref{sec:hardware}), uniformly supporting both sorting and rasterization.
+To comprehensively address this challenge, we adopt an algorithm–hardware co-design strategy.
+At the algorithmic level, we revisit the role of sorting and entirely replace it with an order-independent transmittance method (\secref{sec:alg}).
+It exploits the high throughput of the PE array through reconfigurability, enabling uniform support for both transmittance computation and rasterization (\secref{sec:hardware}).
+Consequently, regardless of the number of Gaussians per tile, the unified hardware sustains consistently high utilization.